BiomedicalMachineLearning/STimage/development/Xenium_Yuanhao/Classification Blueprint.md

 Drawbacks:

 * Can not finetune image encoder during training machine learning models.
-* Sklearn based machine learning model can not use CUDA to speed up training process.
+* Sklearn-based machine learning model can not use CUDA to speed up the training process.